 Master of Arts in Rhetoric and Writing

-QualificationsRequires a cumulative undergraduate GPA of 3.0 on a 4.0 scale or a GPA of 3.0 on a 4.0 scale in a previous masters degree.
-Students who would have a cumulative undergraduate GPA of 2.75 on a 4.0 scale may be considered for conditional acceptance, but must maintain a 3.0 GPA in the first nine hours of the Rhetoric program.
+- Have a minimum cumulative undergraduate grade point average of 3.0 on a 4.0 scale or have a minimum cumulative graduate grade point average of 3.0 on a 4.0 scale from a previous master's degree.
+This includes classes from all institutions attended.
+Students who have a 2.75 cumulative undergraduate or graduate grade point average may be considered for conditional admission, but must attain a 3.0 cumulative grade point average in the first nine hours of the Master of Arts in Rhetoric and Writing (MARW) program to be fully admitted to the program.